dodexahedron/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 > 2. When the return is a `ref struct` the *safe-context* contributed by all argument expressions
 > 3. When the return is a `ref struct` the *ref-safe-context* contributed by all `ref` arguments
 >
 > If `M()` does return ref-to-ref-struct, the *safe-context* is the same as the *safe-context* of all arguments which are ref-to-ref-struct.
-It is an error if there are multiple arguments with different *safe-context* because of [method arguments must match](#rules-method-arguments-must-match).
+It is an error if there are multiple arguments with different *safe-context* because of "[method arguments must match](#rules-method-arguments-must-match)".

 The `ref` calling rules can be simplified to: